emanuega/MERlin/docs/installation.rst

 Installing MERlin
 ==================

-MERlin can be installed with pip:
+MERlin can be installed with pip from the directory above the MERlin directory:

 .. code-block:: none